cpske/ISP/git/Using-Github.md

 This is easy.

-If the project already exists on Github then do:

-1. Using a web browser, go to the project page on github so you can copy the URL
+1. Using a web browser, go to the project page on Github so you can copy the URL
 2. Click the "Code" button.
 This will show the URL to use for cloning.
     * Click the button next to the URL to copy it to your clipboard
-3. In the **parent directory** of where you want to clone the project, enter the command:
+3. On your computer, in the **parent directory** of where you want to clone the project, enter the command:
     ```shell
     cmd> git clone https://github.com/billgates/someproject.git
     ```